acdh-oeaw/VELD_spec/README.md

   # mandatory: name of the compose service, naming it either or prefixing it `veld` is recommended
   <VELD_SERVICE_NAME>:

-    # mandatory: using `extends` to inherit from a code veld
+    # in most cases: a chain would use `extends` to inherit from a code veld
-    extends:
+    [extends:

       # mandatory: the code veld yaml file
       file: <VELD_CODE_YAML>

       # mandatory: the service name within that code veld yaml
       service: <VELD_SERVICE_NAME>
+    ]

+    # in some cases, chains can define their own compose service, without a code veld
+    [<SERVICE_DEFINITION>]

     # optional: volumes where host data is mounted into the code veld container
     [volumes: {<VOLUME>}]

     # optional: environment variables and their values to be passed into the code veld container
     [environment: <ENVIRONMENT>]

+# anything further that a running compose file might need, e.g. networks, yaml variables.
+[<FURTHER_COMPOSE_DEFINITION>]
 ```

 Example: